 Additionally, we will take into consideration the reference from your child's current school and their performance in the CAT4 test.
 We understand that this can be an anxious time for families, and we want to assure you that we are here to support you every step of the way.

 Frequently asked questions about joining in Year 9

-We suggest your first visit should be as part of a group visit on a Tuesday or Friday morning.
-You can also visit as a family.
-Please contact Helen McRobb (firstname.lastname@example.org or 01258 484633) to arrange a suitable day and time, or complete our enquiry form.
+You can visit the school at any time during the admissions process, we suggest your first visit should be as part of a group visit on a Friday or Saturday morning.
+You can also arrange to an individual visit to the school, please call 01258 484633 to arrange a suitable day and time, or complete our enquiry form.

 Q When should we register?

 Q What opportunities will there be for my child to experience Bryanston before they join the school?A

 There are many opportunities for you and your child to visit the school during the admissions journey.
 Prospective pupils are encouraged to attend our programme of experience days and admissions events.

 We offer a number of Scholarships for Year 9 entry, Scholarship awards range in value from honorary up to a maximum of 10% of the fees.
 We also offer bursarial assistance in addition to a Scholarship award or as a stand-alone award, all bursaries are all means-tested.